laoban-dev/laoban/code/modules/laoban/ROADMAP.md

 # guards

-## osGuard and pmGuard shouldn't cause error unless guard message
+## osGuard and pmGuard shouldn't cause error unless guard message - DONE (deleted them and replaced them with normal guards)
-This allows multiple  commands to be given... for example one for windows and one for linux
+This allows multiple  commands to be given... for example one for windows and one for linux Deprecated

 ## guards should be able to be defined 'default true' - done